Mystelven/tweet-classifier/README.md

     oauth.accessToken       = ********
     oauth.accessTokenSecret = ********

+You also need to configure the token of your MonkeyLearn account in a file named `tokenClassifier'.

 Then from the command `mvn compile install exec:java -Dexec.mainClass=Main` you can execute the program.

 And with the command `mvn compile install exec:java -Dexec.mainClass=Main -Dexec.args="Trump"`